boddenberg-it/croni/README.md

 ## How to maintain croni?

-Croni automatically updates the jobs repository as long as croni_run in ~/.croni is true.
+Croni automatically updates the jobs repository as long as croni_update in ~/.croni is true.
 > Any local changes will be stashed in order to fulfill the update - nothing is lost!
 <br>

-Furthermore, you can use following commands to maintain croni:
+Furthermore, you can use following commands:
 ```
 # deploys changes
 ./croni.sh deploy